cylc/cylc-doc/src/7-to-8/caveats.rst

    * https://github.com/cylc/cylc-ui/issues/434
 Installing Workflows
-   At present there is no way to view non-installed workflows (a.k.a.
+   At present there is no way to view or install non-installed workflows (a.k.a.
    :term:`source workflows <source directory>`) in the UI.
-   We will add the ability to view and install source workflows from the UI.
 Rose Edit
    Rose Edit is awaiting reimplementation in the UI.
 Trigger Edit